ma16/rpio/cc/Console/Pwm/README.md

 CH must be either 0 or 1, e.g. pola.1 for channel 1
 ```

+### Frequency

+Feed the FIFO and wait until the serializer gets idle.
+The frequency results from the number of Words fed into the FIFO, multiplied by the number of configured bits per Word, divided by the measured time.
+Since PWM can be set-p by any clock-source, this is a simple way to determine the base frequency of each clock-source (see clock-manager).

 ### Send

-Feed a binary file of 32-bit word into the FIFO.
+Feed a binary file of 32-bit words into the FIFO.
 A proper set-up is required beforhand.

 ```
 $ ./rpio pwm send help